zurichat/zc_plugin_deadlines/frontend/README.md

 Check the [TailwindCSS Docs](tailwindcss.com/docs) for the full utility class list.

-### React-Bootstrap
+### Headless UI

-React Bootstrap like any other component library provides ready made components for use in building app UIs.\
+Headless UI provides ready made components for use in building app UIs.\
-Read this [introduction](https://react-bootstrap.github.io/getting-started/introduction/) from the docs.
+Read the [docs](headlessui.dev) for more info.\

 #### Usage

-Import the component you want to use from the corresponding component folder.\
+Import the required component from `@headlessui/react`
-`import Accordion from "react-bootstrap/Accordion"`

 #### Styling

-Styling react-bootstrap components is done with bootstrap utility classes.\
-These classes are passed using the `variant` props on components.

-The React-Bootstrap docs have detailed information on possible variants and the [component APIs](https://react-bootstrap.github.io/components/alerts/) in general.
+Headless components do not come styled out of the box.
+The components exposes render props you use to style them.